For the complete list of guides see the Procurement Guidelines.

 For covered procurements, the situations in which buyers may limit competition by directly engaging a supplier are included in Rule C5.2.B.

-In all cases, buyers need to be mindful that it is generally more difficult to adhere to the procurement principles such as value for money and encouraging competition directly engaging or purposefully limiting competition, but under the Rules the onus is on them to still do so.
+In all cases, buyers need to be mindful that it is generally more difficult to adhere to the procurement principles such as value for money and encouraging competition when directly engaging a supplier or undertaking limited sourcing, but buyers are still required do so.

-For this reason, Rule C5.1 requires agencies to engage Finance for advice prior to seeking an exemption from the appropriate procurement method (where required); and to ensure that appropriate approvals are given and records kept to demonstrate value for money.
-Finance’s request for exemption template may be a useful resource for this purpose.
+For this reason, Rule C5.1 requires agencies to engage Department of Housing and Works for advice prior to seeking an exemption from the appropriate procurement method (where required); and to ensure that appropriate approvals are given and records kept to demonstrate value for money.
+Department of Treasury and Finance’s request for exemption template may be a useful resource for this purpose.

-Where State agencies are procuring using an exemption, they still have to engage Department of Finance in the procurement process, in accordance with Rule C.1.
+Where State agencies are procuring using an exemption, they still have to engage Department of Housing and Works in the procurement process, in accordance with Rule C.1.

 Maximum Contract Terms